jedney0901/CFA-Bigmoney/README.md

 The goal: To deliver a level of functionality consistent with an MVP level concept which we could then explore further after testing and reviewing.

+The Belief: Research shows that most Australians have low to medium budgeting.
+The vast majority of research respondents indicated that they either don't budget or budget in a no systematic manner ie in their heads.
+Whilst the underlying causes of this are various one of the key reasons is that the budgeting process is tedious and requires extensive ongoing maintenance - people simply don't pursue the process over time , irrespective of their intentions.
+Similarly , people with low financial literacy do not know how to start or are overwhelmed with the process.
+This app provides a new method for budgeting and increasing financial literacy by shifting the budgeting process from an expense analysis approach to a desire driven model and ensures that sustaining s budget is as easy as one simple step of prioritising the current set of wants.

 ### Development stages:

 #### First communication - LinkedIn Post :